Skip to main content

 Flora Ecosystems

-Rio do Peixe's vegetation is classified as semideciduous Atlantic Forest—the interior variant of the Atlantic Forest biome that loses a portion of its canopy during the dry season.
+Rio do Peixe's vegetation is classified as semideciduous Atlantic Forest — the interior variant of the Atlantic Forest biome that loses a portion of its canopy during the dry season — combined with várzea (seasonally flooded forest) that contributes to the park's Pantanal-like character.
 Gallery forests along the Peixe River are floristically rich and structurally complex, representing some of the best-preserved riparian forest in the Pontal region.
-Dominant species include peroba-rosa, cabreúva, guaritá, and fig trees of various species, with the canopy reaching 25 to 30 meters.
-Riparian vegetation along stream banks features dense thickets of Heliconia, giant bamboo, and native grasses.
-The park includes forest in various stages of succession, from mature closed-canopy areas to regenerating secondary forest on former pasture lands.
+Dominant canopy species include peroba-rosa, cabreúva, guaritá, and fig trees, with the canopy reaching 25 to 30 meters.
+Riparian vegetation along stream banks features dense thickets of native grasses, Heliconia, and giant bamboo.
 Native palms including jerivá provide critical food resources for wildlife.

 Geology

-Rio do Peixe State Park is located on the Paraná Sedimentary Basin, which underlies the entire western São Paulo plateau with thick sequences of Cretaceous sandstones and basalts deposited or extruded over hundreds of millions of years.
+Rio do Peixe State Park is located on the Paraná Sedimentary Basin, which underlies the entire western São Paulo plateau with thick sequences of Cretaceous sandstones and basalts.
 The Peixe River flows across the Caiuá sandstone formation, producing sandy-bottomed river channels and sandy soils in upland areas.
 Basalt outcrops emerge in certain valley walls and plateau edges, weathering to the fertile terra roxa soils that drove intensive agricultural conversion across the Pontal.
 The gentle, rolling topography of the interior plateau reflects millennia of erosion across this geologically stable region.
-The Peixe River drains southward to join the Paranapanema River, which forms the boundary with Paraná state before entering the Paraná River.
+The Peixe River is a left tributary of the Paraná River, which forms the boundary with Mato Grosso do Sul state before the confluence with other major tributaries.
+[1]

 Climate And Weather

 The extreme western interior of São Paulo state experiences a tropical climate with a pronounced dry season (Aw classification), with annual rainfall averaging 1,200 to 1,400 millimeters concentrated between October and March.
 The dry season from May through September can bring periods of several weeks with little or no rainfall, creating water stress in the deciduous components of the semideciduous forest and significantly increasing wildfire risk.
-Summer temperatures are hot, with maxima regularly exceeding 36°C. Winter brings mild days and cool nights with occasional cold fronts from Patagonia pushing temperatures below 10°C on the coldest nights.
+Summer temperatures are hot, with maxima regularly exceeding 36°C. Winter brings mild days and cool nights with occasional cold fronts pushing temperatures below 10°C on the coldest nights.
 The continental location produces a more extreme climate than coastal or highland São Paulo.
-The dry season and associated fire risk remain a chronic management challenge for park authorities.

 Human History